samiaisrar-ai/AI-Content-Portfolio/prompt-engineering-guide.md

 Prompt 2:
      You are a professional social media caption and description writer.
-Write a 2–3 sentence Instagram description for a pastel pink Stanley Cup with a straw.
+Write a 5 to 6 sentence Instagram description for a pastel pink Stanley Cup with a straw, on winter weather theme.
 Use a cool, minimalist aesthetic tone that appeals to Gen Z and young women who love trendy, cozy accessories.
 Include soft visual imagery, an emotional touch of self-care or daily vibes, and end with a subtle call to action.

 Output:
-    “Morning coffee, cozy hoodie, and the soft pink Stanley by your side. ☁️✨ Hydration looks better when it matches your vibe — simple, calm, and effortlessly cool. 💕 Sip in style.”
+Cold mornings.
+Warm hands wrapped around your pastel pink Stanley Cup. ❄️💗 The soft steam, the blush tone, the calm vibe — it’s winter comfort in one perfect sip. ☕✨ Whether it’s a study day or a slow Sunday, this cup keeps your drink (and your mood) warm. 🌸 Minimal, cozy, and made for your soft winter aesthetic. ☁️ Romanticize your cold days — one sip at a time. 🤍
+#WinterVibes #StanleyCup #CozyAesthetic #PinkMood #SoftGirlEra #MinimalStyle

+---
+**End of Prompt Engineering Section**
+Next up → *Image Generation with AI* 🎨
+Because great visuals always start with great prompts.